openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

    compatibility
    value

-**Note**: If union type normalization issues a single type or value, then this type or value is used instead of the initial set of union types or values.
+**Note**.
+If union type normalization issues a single type or value, then this type or value is used instead of the initial set of union types or values.

 This concept is illustrated by the example below: